-The Environmental Impact Report/Environmental Assessment would be made available for public and agency review and comment for 45 days.
-Caltrans has ensured that the document would be made available to all appropriate parties and agencies, including the following: 1) Responsible agencies, 2) Trustee agencies that have resources affected by the project, 3) other state, federal and local agencies which have regulatory jurisdiction, or that exercise authority over resources which may be affected by the project, 4) public.
-The document will be made available online at https://dot.ca.gov/caltrans-near-me/district-3/d3-programs/d3-environmental-docs
+The Environmental Impact Report/Environmental Assessment has been made available for public and agency review and comment for 45 days.
+Caltrans has ensured that the document has be made available to all appropriate parties and agencies, including the following: 1) Responsible agencies, 2) Trustee agencies that have resources affected by the project, 3) other state, federal and local agencies which have regulatory jurisdiction, or that exercise authority over resources which may be affected by the project, 4) public.
+The document has been made available online at https://dot.ca.gov/caltrans-near-me/district-3/d3-programs/d3-environmental-docs